phollyer/elm-phoenix-websocket/README.md

 is commented and documented, so as well as browsing through the file, you can navigate to `example/chat_room/assets/elm` and use [elm-doc-preview](https://github.com/dmy/elm-doc-preview) to read the docs.

+The current HEAD has changes that prevent the example from working, so until I have updated the example, do a `git checkout 1.1.0` after cloning, and it should be good to go.